Language Arts

 Advanced PE Grade 10-12

 Description: This course emphasizes overall fitness.
-Running, P90X, yoga, pilates, plyometrics, free weights could all be apart of your class.
+Running, P90X, yoga, pilates, plyometrics, free weights could all be a part of your class.
 This class teaches you how to maintain good physical condition throughout your life.

-Personal Fitness Grade 10-12
+PE Fitness Grade 10-12

 Description: This Physical Education personal fitness unit is designed to improve students in many physical as well as mental aspects when dealing with exercise.
 The content of this unit is designed to teach students how to become safe and effective no matter what their goal of using weights is.
 Specific steps are designed to help the student whether their training for tone, bulk, in season or out.
-Knowing and incorporating these concepts will increase their healthy lifestyle way of life.
+Knowing and incorporating these concepts will increase their healthy lifestyle.
 The methods taught will help each student become efficient and safe when exercising.

 Mathematics